A teen was fatally stabbed at a track meet in Texas. His twin brother tried to save him

 “My son is not here anymore, and I don’t understand it,” she told WFAA.
 “He was the most amazing kid.
 So smart.
 He had college football guys looking at him to play in college.
 His goal was to play in college.”

-Jeff Metcalf, the twins’ father, set up a GoFundMe campaign, which had raised more than $200,000 as of Friday.
+Jeff Metcalf, the twins’ father, set up a GoFundMe campaign, which had raised more than $250,000 as of Monday afternoon.

 “He was a bright young man with a great future ahead of him,” his father wrote on the fundraiser page.
 “He was a leader of men.
 His smile would light up the room.
 His passion for football was unbelievable.”